-The High Flux Accelerator-Driven Neutron Facility will support the study of neutron interactions in materials for the nuclear sector, ranging from fission to fusion.
-In particular, this facility will offer a broader programme relating to the understanding of neutron interactions with materials with applications extending to nuclear medicine and space.
+The High Flux Accelerator-Driven Neutron Facility supports the study of neutron interactions in materials for the nuclear sector, ranging from fission to fusion.
+In particular, this facility offers a broader programme relating to the understanding of neutron interactions with materials with applications extending to nuclear medicine and space.

 The irradiation capability of this facility will combine with the existing high-energy light-ion accelerator to create a single UK user irradiation facility, creating the most intense accelerator driven neutron source worldwide.

-For the University of Birmingham, this new facility will create a new international research capability, an opportunity to collaborate in more programmes on a national and international scale and train a new generation of researchers in state-of-the-art techniques.
+For the University of Birmingham, this new facility has creared a new international research capability, an opportunity to collaborate in more programmes on a national and international scale and train a new generation of researchers in state-of-the-art techniques.

 - 100kW beam dump for tuning at full beam current.